 Upon the conclusion of the exchange with the instructor regarding its recommendations, contained in C-ii and C-iii, above, the committee submits its final recommendation in writing to the dean.

 The dean shall provide notice of the final resolution to the student, instructor and department chair.
-The resolution must be described in writing, signed by the department chair, acknowledged as received by student and instructor, and filed in the student's record in the department.
-The department chair changes the grade, as appropriate.
+The resolution must be described in writing The Dean changes the grade, as appropriate, per the recommendation of the ad hoc appeal faculty committee.

 This process shall extend the timeline by no more than 21 calendar days, except under extraordinary circumstances.
-The decision of this committee may not be appealed further.
+The action of the dean may not be appealed further.
+If the instructor believes that procedural errors or violations of academic freedom have occurred, then he or she may pursue the matter using appropriate channels.

-Responsible Party: Faculty Review Committee, Dean
+Responsible Party: Chair, Faculty Review Committee, Dean

 Records Retention.

-Documentation of all formal grade appeals, including procedural appeals, whether resolved by a faculty committee, the chair, or the dean, must be maintained in department files for a period of time designated in the university records retention policy.
+Documentation of all formal grade appeals, including procedural appeals, , must be maintained by the department for a period of time designated in the university records retention policy.

 References and Cross-references.